ManeeshWije/ManeeshWije/README.md

 ### Hi I'm Maneesh 👋

-- 🔭 Currently working on several web based projects but always hacking away at something.
+- 🔭 Currently working on several coding projects but always hacking away at something.
 - 🌱 3rd year student at the University of Guelph for Computer Science.
 - 👯 If you have a project or idea to collaborate on, let me know!
 - 🤔 I'm actively seeking Software Developer internship/coop opportunities